ronanjQJ/v0-creator-notifications-board/README.md

 ## Getting Started

 ### Demo
-Visit `/demo` — sample data loaded automatically, no upload required.
+Visit the [live demo](https://v0-creator-notifications-board-hwkud514a.vercel.app/demo) — sample data loaded automatically, no upload required.

 ### With Your Own Data
 1. Go to `/` (upload page)